 Getting Started with Blazor Kanban Component

-To get start quickly with Blazor Kanban component, you can check on this video or GitHub sample.
+To get started quickly with the Blazor Kanban component, refer to this GitHub sample.

 Prerequisites